Alfred G. Redfield

-Alfred G. Redfield (March 11, 1929 – July 24, 2019) was an American physicist and biochemist.
+Alfred Guillou Redfield (March 11, 1929 – July 24, 2019) was an American physicist and biochemist.
 In 1955 he published the Redfield relaxation theory, effectively moving the practice of NMR or Nuclear magnetic resonance from the realm of classical physics to the realm of semiclassical physics.
 He is known for the development of Redfield equation.
 He continued to find novel magnetic resonance applications to solve real-world problems throughout his life.

-Redfield earned degrees at Harvard College (BA 1950, Master's 1952) and University of Illinois, Urbana-Champaign (Ph.D.
+Redfield earned degrees at Harvard College (BA 1950, Master's 1952) and the University of Illinois, Urbana-Champaign (Ph.D.
 1953).
-As a post-doc he worked with Nicolaas Bloembergen at Harvard, where he first published the Redfield relaxation theory.
-IBM Watson Scientific Computing Laboratory hired him in 1955 and he taught at Columbia.While there he published his most important work, the Redfield Relaxation Equation.
+As a postdoc, he worked with Nicolaas Bloembergen at Harvard, where he first published the Redfield relaxation theory.
+IBM Watson Scientific Computing Laboratory hired him in 1955 and he taught at Columbia.
+While there, he published his most important work, the Redfield Relaxation Equation.

-In 1971 he published experiments that helped to draw the veil of H_{2}O molecules away from hitherto invisible atoms in large, biological molecules.
+In 1971 he published experiments that helped to draw the veil of H₂O molecules away from hitherto invisible atoms in large, biological molecules.
 He continued to innovate specific NMR techniques to view the molecular structure of nucleic acids and enzymes.
-Beginning in 1996 the NMR Field Cycling community began to realize that slow NMR had an advantage over X-ray crystallography for observing large, biological molecule(macromolecule) dynamics, which can't be captured by high energy NMR or crystallography.
+Beginning in 1996, the NMR Field Cycling community began to realize that slow NMR had an advantage over X-ray crystallography for observing large, biological molecule (macromolecule) dynamics, which can't be captured by high-energy NMR or crystallography.
 In 1996 he released an article exploring field cycling as a way to study macromolecules in more detail.
 He published his first article using the phosphorus isotope ^{31}P to probe phospholipids in 2004.

-He became a fellow of the American Physical Society in 1959 was elected to the National Academy of Sciences in 1979, and named a Fellow of the American Academy of Arts and Sciences (AAAS) in 1983.
+He became a fellow of the American Physical Society in 1959, was elected to the National Academy of Sciences in 1979, and was named a Fellow of the American Academy of Arts and Sciences (AAAS) in 1983.
 Redfield received the Max Delbruck Prize from the American Physical Society in 2006.
 In 2007 he was recognized with the Russell Varian Prize for contributing the Redfield Relaxation Theory to the field of nuclear magnetic resonance.

 Redfield is descended from a family of pioneering scientists, including his father, Alfred C. Redfield, his second great-grandfather, William Charles Redfield, and his great-grandfather, the naturalist John Howard Redfield.